PMA Level 4 Modules

 This is an extended project designed to test the student's ability to work independently at a high level for a prolonged period of time with a restricted amount of supervision.
 This will give a taste of the kind of work expected of a mathematician in the commercial or academic world, unlike the relatively short bursts of work expected in most undergraduate modules.
 It will also provide an opportunity to develop those transferable skills that are sought by employers, including IT (both word-processing and data-base access), presentational and personal ones.

-The project takes place during the first two terms of Level 4.
+The project takes place during the two terms of Level 4.
 It will normally involve study and exposition of a piece of mathematical work beyond the normal undergraduate syllabus and which will probably not be available in easily assimilated form.
 Originality of exposition will be expected, but not necessarily much in the way of original results.
-The main part of the assessment will consist of a word-processed report, but 20% of the marks for the project are awarded for an oral presentation of the work which will take place just after Easter.
-As preparation for this assessed oral presentation, the student will be expected to give two oral progress reports around the middle of each of the first two terms to a small group of staff and any other students undertaking this module.
-Constructive advice on these presentations will be provided after each one.
+The main part of the assessment will consist of a word-processed report, but 20% of the marks for the project are awarded for an oral presentation of the work which will take place before or after Easter, depending on the academic calendar.
+As preparation for this assessed oral presentation, the student will be expected to give one oral progress report to a small group of staff and any other students undertaking this module.
+Constructive advice on this presentation will be provided.

 Students intending to take this module should seek advice and think about their choice of project during the summer.
 The selection of a project should be finalized no later than the start of the academic year, and it would be helpful to all involved if students actually did this even earlier.